 Yet this is usually not the case!
 Humans are wildly diverse and individual, meaning that within groups, there is commonly a great deal of variation.
 Men vary from other men, rich people from other rich people, and so on.
 Meanwhile, comparing across groups, the fact that humans also share a common humanity means that many individuals in one group may feel or act in the exactly same way, in some situation, as many people in another group.

-In my book Gender and Risk-Taking: Economics, Evidence, and Why the Answer Matters (2017) I show how supposedly scientific research on that particular topic has, though the neglect of similarities, tended to reinforce stereotypes.
+In my book Gender and Risk-Taking: Economics, Evidence, and Why the Answer Matters (2017) I show how supposedly scientific research on that particular topic has, through the neglect of similarities, tended to reinforce stereotypes.
 I also outline ways of correcting the research through use of several statistical techniques and greater care in the use of language.
-In this blog post, I would like to show you how just one of these techniques—one that I adapted from other contexts to use for the sorts of questions we are discussed here—can help shed light on the matter.
+In this blog post, I would like to show you how just one of these techniques—one that I adapted from other contexts to use for the sorts of questions we are discussing here—can help shed light on the matter.

 The Index of Similarity (IS) is an easily computable and understandable measure of the degree of overlap between two distributions.
 It is an especially useful tool when we are asking questions that require yes/no answers, or, say, rankings on a scale from 1 to 5.
-I’ll give a simple example to show it’s usefulness first, and then follow with a few technical notes.
+I’ll give a simple example to show its usefulness first, and then follow with a few technical notes.

 Suppose that you ask a equal numbers of (self-identified) men and women whether or not they enjoy dancing.
 Suppose, hypothetically, that 70% of the women, but only 40% of the men, answer “Yes, I enjoy it.”
 Because 70% is not equal to 40%, you might want to conclude that “Men and women are different in their feelings about dancing” or “Women like dancing more than men.”
 But are these men and women also similar in their feelings about dancing?
 Yes!